UC Washington Center (UCDC)

 What happens if I don’t find an internship in D.C.?

-It is rare for students to leave UCR without an internship secured because there are literally thousands of opportunities in D.C.
+If students are prioritizing the process and regularly applying to 2-3 opportunities each week, it is rare for students to leave UCR without an internship secured because there are thousands of opportunities in D.C.
+Students may secure internships literally a few days prior to arrival.
 We work closely with you to keep you on track with the search and help you present the strongest application materials to each internship site on your list.
 The few students who arrived in D.C. without an internship have found one within the first few days of the program.
 Your goal of course will be to secure a position BEFORE you arrive in D.C.

 I’ll be studying abroad during the application period.
 Can I still apply?